snowplow/accelerator-template/content/hugo/deployment.md

 weight = 4
 +++

-To deploy the hugo site, add the attached `deploy.yml` and save it in a `workflows` folder.
+To deploy the hugo site, add the attached `deploy.yml` and save it in a `.github/workflows` folder.

 {{%attachments style="blue"/%}}